On-Farm Fiber Quality Results for 2019 (Collins & Edmisten)

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-Fiber Quality results for the 2018 NC On-Farm Cotton Variety Evaluation Program are now in.
+Fiber Quality results for the 2019 NC On-Farm Cotton Variety Evaluation Program are now in.
 In addition to yield, fiber quality is an important component to the value and marketability of cotton in our state and should be considered when selecting varieties.
-The table in the link below illustrates the average fiber quality values for each variety across all on-farm trials in 2018.
+The table in the link below illustrates the average fiber quality values for each variety across all on-farm trials in 2019.
 Parameters include lint percentage, micronaire (MIC), fiber length (LEN), fiber strength (STR), length uniformity (UI), HVI color grade, and leaf grade.
-Also listed in this table is the percentage of trials in which a variety resulted in premium micronaire, premium and low strength, and premium and low uniformity.
+Also listed in this table is the percentage of trials in which a variety resulted in discount high micronaire, and discount short staple.

-In this table, varieties are ranked in descending order according to lint percentage (noticeably different from yield ranking).
-During the 2018 season, essentially all of the varieties evaluated displayed excellent fiber quality in some regard, however, there were clear differences in fiber quality among these varieties across environments.
+In this table, varieties are ranked in descending order according to lint yield (yield data not shown).
+During the 2019 season, which experienced significant drought stress throughout June and July, nearly all of the varieties evaluated displayed excellent fiber quality in some regard, however, there were clear differences in fiber quality among these varieties across environments.
 It is important to note that the environment and season can greatly influence fiber quality, more-so than genetics in some years, therefore growers should understand that varieties with tendencies for poor quality in some parameters, may not necessarily result in poor quality, and vice versa.
 Variety decisions are largely made based on yield potential and stability, however, it is important to evaluate a variety’s fiber characteristics to avoid discounts for low quality when possible, and perhaps secure a premium for high lint quality.
-The good news for 2018 is that quality was high for all of the varieties in the program, despite prolonged and intense drought stress during late June and early July.
-There was never an incident of discount high micronaire or short fiber for any variety.
-The incidence of premium micronaire was noticeably higher in 2018 than normal.
-While premiums for fiber length are dependent on color/leaf grades, essentially all varieties in all environments were above base for the average color grade.
-Additionally, there was a rather high incidence of premium strength and uniformity for many of the varieties in 2018.
+The good news for 2019 is that quality was high for nearly all of the varieties in the program, despite prolonged and intense drought stress during late June and early July, as there was a relatively low frequency of discount high micronaire or short staple.

 These results are a true testament to NC cotton producers, as well as all of our seed companies and ginners, all of whom are dedicated to producing high-quality cotton and remaining competitive in the global marketplace.

-Yield and fiber quality results from the NC State University OVT program will be available very soon on this site, so please stay tuned for those results!!
+Yield and fiber quality results from the 2019 NC State University OVT program are also available very soon on this site, so please evaluate those results as well, since OVT can accommodate many more commercial varieties !!
 We strongly encourage growers to closely observe data from both the on-farm program and OVT when making cotton variety decisions.